wso2/docs-choreo-dev/en/docs/references/alerting.md

 # Alerts

-Alerts are notifications sent by the system when the components that you are running in the production environment are not functioning as expected.
-Whenever a critical error (e.g., Out Of Memory) occurs of when the component logs an error, members of your organization with admin rights are notified about it via an email.
-This email also contains a link to the [Observability](../observability/observability-overview.md) view where the metrics and logs that occurred during the time interval in which the error occurred are highlighted.
-The alerting interval is five minutes long.
-At every alerting interval, the alerts are collected and sent to the users.
+Alerts are notifications sent by the system when the components that run in the production environment are not functioning as expected.
+Whenever a critical error (e.g., Out Of Memory error) occurs, the component logs an error and notifies the members of your organization with admin rights via an email.
+This email contains a link to the [**Observability**](../observability/observability-overview.md) tab of the component where the metrics and logs applicable to the time interval in which the error occurred are highlighted.
+The system collects and sends alerts to admin users every five minutes.

 ## Types of alert email notifications